math-a3k/django-ai/docs/apps/bayesian_networks.rst

             - One Gaussian Node for clusters means and a Wishart Node for clusters covariance matrices;
             - One Observable Mixture Node for the observations.

-        Other topologies are not supported at the moment, instead use the ``General`` type and implement the tasks accordingly.
+        Other topologies are not supported at the moment.

 ``Results Storage``
     In the case of networks which have a labelling output - such as Clustering or Classification - this sets where to store the results for convenience.
 It must have the following syntax: ``<storage>:params``.